 The Institute of Molecular Biology (IMB) of the National Academy of Sciences of the Republic of Armenia (NAS RA) was founded in 1966 to encourage the development of molecular biology in Armenia.
 At that time, the institute had 8 research units.
 Total number of scientists working in the institute was about 50, among them 21 PhDs.
 The research conducted in IMB in XX century had a significant input in the elucidation of structural and functional organization of nucleic acids, proteins, cells, and organelles.
 The first Director of the Institute was Dr. Stepan Tshmarityan.
-From the end of 2006 the Director of the Institute is Prof. Anna Boyajyan.
+From the end of 2006 till the beginning of the 2015 the director of the Institute was Prof. Anna Boyajyan.

-Total number of IMB employees is 140, among them 15 hold DrSc degree and 45 hold PhD degree.
-IMB is hosting many PhD and undergraduate students from Armenia and abroad.
+The total number of IMB employees is 130, among them 15 hold DrSc degree and 53 hold PhD degree.
+About 50% of IMB personnel are young scientists up to 35 of age.
+IMB is hosting many PhD and undergraduate students from Armenia and foreign counties.
 Dedicated researchers are delivering lectures and supervising under- and postgraduate students.
-In 2007-2011 20 Bachelor students, 20 Master students, and 13 PhD students studied/trained in IMB and supervised by IMB scientists received bachelor-, master- and doctoral degrees.
+In 2007-2013, 71 Bachelor and Master students, and 25 PhD students studied/trained in IMB and supervised by IMB scientists received bachelor-, master- and doctoral degrees.

 Funding Sources and Research Grants

 Basic activities of IMB have been funded from the state budget.
 In addition, IMB researchers have performed R&D projects supported by national and international grants provided on a competitive basis.
 Beginning from 2000 IMB researchers have implemented 90 projects supported by research grants.